What symbolizes strength training and fitness better than the humble dumbbell?

 Contoured Handle

 Dumbbells with contoured handles, sometimes referred to as “ergonomic grip dumbbells,” feature a thicker portion in the middle of the handle that tapers down as you approach the ends.
-Contoured handles often feature knurling or a rubber-coated grip in the midsection to increase friction and maximize grip.
+Contoured handles often feature knurling or a rubber-coated grip in the midsection to increase friction and maximize control.

 Straight Handle